Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 Oh yeah, here we go again.
 If this girl hadn't started this then I'd have been sitting with the wrong person this whole evening.
 Yes, that inevitable inquiry about my status, did eventually arise, which really made me ponder quite a bit lately.
-Did she really have a genuine curiosity why a guy like me hasn't been with someone for half a decade, or she just honestly wished for everyone she knew to be happy ?
-For the kind of girl whose smile could melt anyone's heart, I hoped the latter was true.
+Does she really have a genuine curiosity why a guy like me hasn't been with someone for half a decade, or she just honestly wishes for everyone she knows to be happy ?
+For the kind of girl whose smile could melt anyone's heart, I hope the latter was true.

 \
 \